gdamaskos/gdamaskos/README.md

 ## Profile

 <img align="right" src="https://thumbs.gfycat.com/PointedFrequentImperatorangel-size_restricted.gif">

-Enthusiastic computer scientist with 4+ years of experience developing websites that facilitate scientific breakthroughs by offering research tools.
-I enjoy setting up, configuring and maintaining a healthy Linux ecosystem for IT infrastructures.
+Software Engineer that turned into DevOps Engineer in the Cyber Security sector.
+I enjoy setting up, configuring and maintaining a healthy Linux ecosystem leveraging Infrastructure-as-Code tools.

-<br><br>
+Currently, I am expanding my skills in AWS cloud management and configuration using Terraform.

-In my previous job, I successfully redeveloped the main application of my group by converting it into a cutting edge modern web application.
-After that, I organized crystallography research results in a Linux database server and developed  a user friendly web application to make the data publicly available.
+Previously, I reorganized crystallography research results in a Linux database server and developed a user friendly web application to make the data publicly available.
-I work well as a part of a team and I take responsibility for my tasks, so that I can also work independently.
+I work well as a part of a team and I am also self-organized, so that I can work independently.

-<br><br>
+I have a background in Neuroscience and keep track of latest advances in the field.

 My dream is to take part in shaping the future of free software and actively support digital liberties community.
 <br><br>
 🎓 Master's Degree in Informatics for Life Sciences – Neuroinformatics, 9.5/10